OpenEvalProject/evals/manuscripts/elife-53432/v2/manuscript.md

 ## Results

-## Passive properties
+### Passive properties

 At spike initiation, a Na+ current first enters the AIS, producing a local depolarization.
 How does this depolarization vary with the position of the injection site?
 As several studies have pointed out, the answer depends on the relative sizes of the soma (or somatodendritic compartment) and axon (Brette, 2013; Eyal et al., 2014; Michalikova et al., 2017; Telenczuk et al., 2017).
 In the following, we consider a current passing through the membrane of a passive cylindrical axon attached to the cell body, and we analyze two extreme cases: a very small soma, and a very large soma.
 We then show that at the time scale of spike initiation, the latter case approximates the physiological situation in many neuron types.

-## Small soma, or sealed end condition
+#### Small soma, or sealed end condition

 We start with the theoretical case of a soma and axon of the same size, meaning that the neuron is simply a cylinder.
 In cable theory, this is called the 'sealed end condition': one end of the axon is sealed and no current passes through it (Tuckwell, 1988b).
-A current is injected at a distance x from the soma, in an axon of space constant λ, typically about 500 µm in cortical pyramidal cells (Kole et al., 2007).
+A current is injected at a distance x from the soma, in an axon of space constant $\lambda$, typically about 500 µm in cortical pyramidal cells (Kole et al., 2007).
 The ratio between local depolarization and current is by definition the input resistance R. How does the input resistance vary with x?
 Part of the current flows toward the soma (proximal side), and the rest flows toward the distal axon.
-Thus, the input resistance decomposes into R(x)-1=Rproximal-1(x)+Rdistal-1, (for a long axon only the proximal resistance varies with x).
+Thus, the input resistance decomposes into $R(x)^{-1}=R_{proximal}^{-1}(x)+R_{distal}^{-1}$, (for a long axon only the proximal resistance varies with x).
 The proximal segment is highly resistive because its end is sealed.
-Specifically, if x is small (x≪λ), which is the physiological situation when a current is injected at the distance of the AIS, we have Rproximalx/Rdistal≈λ/x, a large number (see Materials and methods).
+Specifically, if x is small ($x≪\lambda$), which is the physiological situation when a current is injected at the distance of the AIS, we have $R_{proximal}^{}x/R_{distal}^{}≈\lambda/x$, a large number (see Materials and methods).
 This means that the current flows mostly towards the distal axon (as seen in the uniform voltage response between soma and injection site, Figure 1A).
 In addition, the input resistance is approximately the distal resistance, and therefore the position of the injection site has little effect on the electrical response.
-More precisely, we can calculate that R(x)≈raλ-x, where ra is axial resistance per unit length (Figure 1B).
+More precisely, we can calculate that $R(x)≈r_{a}\lambda-x$, where $r_{a}$ is axial resistance per unit length (Figure 1B).
 Thus, moving the AIS away from the soma should make the cell slightly less excitable.
 This is consistent with the findings of Gulledge and Bravo (2016), who observed numerically that when the somatodendritic compartment is small, the neuron is most excitable when the AIS is next to the soma.

 ![Figure 1.](https://cdn.elifesciences.org/articles/53432/elife-53432-fig1-v2.jpg)

-**Figure 1.:** a=1.3 MΩ/μm, λ=612 μm, EL = -75 mV).(A, B) With a very small soma; (C, D) With a large soma.
+**Figure 1.:** (A, B) With a very small soma; (C, D) With a large soma.
 (A) Voltage response along the axon for a 10 pA current injected at 20 µm (black) and at 100 µm (red).
-(B) Input resistance as a function of distance, as numerically measured (solid) and according to the simplified theoretical formula (, dashed).
-(R(x)≈raλ-xC) Same as A for a large soma (diameter: 100 µm, current: 100 pA).
-(D) Same as B for a large soma, with the simplified theoretical prediction for the killed end condition (, dashed red) and the full theoretical prediction for a finite soma (R(x)≈rax, dashed black; R-1=rax+Rsoma-1+raλ-1 = 47.7 MΩ).Rsoma
+(B) Input resistance as a function of distance, as numerically measured (solid) and according to the simplified theoretical formula ($R(x)≈r_{a}\lambda-x$, dashed).
+(C) Same as A for a large soma (diameter: 100 µm, current: 100 pA).
+(D) Same as B for a large soma, with the simplified theoretical prediction for the killed end condition ($R(x)≈r_{a}x$, dashed red) and the full theoretical prediction for a finite soma ($R^{-1}=r_{a}x+R_{soma}^{-1}+r_{a}\lambda^{-1}$, dashed black; $R_{soma}$ = 47.7 MΩ).

-## Large soma, or killed end condition
+#### Large soma, or killed end condition

 Suppose now that the somatodendritic compartment is so large that the axial current has negligible effect on its potential.
 This is the 'killed end' condition (as if the membrane were open) (see Materials ans methods).
-In this case, when x≪λ, Rproximalx≈rax, which means that only the axial resistive component is significant.
-We then have Rproximalx/Rdistal≈x/λ, a small number (the exact inverse of the sealed end condition).
-Thus, current flows primarily toward the soma and R(x)≈Rproximal(x).
+In this case, when $x≪\lambda$, $R_{proximal}^{}x≈r_{a}x$, which means that only the axial resistive component is significant.
+We then have $R_{proximal}^{}x/R_{distal}^{}≈x/\lambda$, a small number (the exact inverse of the sealed end condition).
+Thus, current flows primarily toward the soma and $R(x)≈R_{proximal}(x)$.
 We express this fact by stating that the soma is a current sink.
 This is illustrated on Figure 1C with a thin axon (diameter 1 µm) attached to a large spherical soma (100 µm).
-The current I flowing toward the soma produces a linear depolarization between the soma and the injection site, with a total voltage difference ΔV=rax.I.
+The current I flowing toward the soma produces a linear depolarization between the soma and the injection site, with a total voltage difference $ΔV=r_{a}x.I$.
 It follows that the input resistance increases with the distance of the injection site, which would tend to make the cell more excitable when the AIS is moved away from the soma, since less Na+ current is then required to produce the same depolarization.

-This simplified formula (R(x)=rax) differs from the actual input resistance in two ways, as illustrated in Figure 1D.
+This simplified formula ($R(x)=r_{a}x$) differs from the actual input resistance in two ways, as illustrated in Figure 1D.
 First, some current flows toward the distal side, which becomes substantial at long distances from the soma.
-Second, with a finitely large soma instead of a killed end, the current also charges the soma, which makes the input resistance increase approximately by the somatic membrane resistance Rsoma.
+Second, with a finitely large soma instead of a killed end, the current also charges the soma, which makes the input resistance increase approximately by the somatic membrane resistance $R_{soma}$.
 However, this difference holds for the stationary response.
 On a short time scale, the somatic depolarization is negligible because the soma charges much more slowly than the axon.
 This is illustrated in Figure 2A, where a current pulse is injected at the axon and measured at the injection site (red) and at the soma (black).
-The difference between the two responses, which is the voltage gradient between the soma and the injection site, essentially follows Ohm’s law: ΔV=RaI (Figure 2B), where Ra=rax is the axial resistance of the axon between soma and injection site (thus, Rproximal≈Ra+Rm).
+The difference between the two responses, which is the voltage gradient between the soma and the injection site, essentially follows Ohm’s law: $ΔV=R_{a}I$ (Figure 2B), where $R_{a}=r_{a}x$ is the axial resistance of the axon between soma and injection site (thus, $R_{proximal}^{}≈R_{a}+R_{m}$).
 Since on a short time scale the soma is not substantially depolarized, the local depolarization mainly reflects the ohmic voltage gradient across the proximal axon.
-In Figure 2C, we show the input resistance at time t = 300 µs, (Vaxon(t=300 µs)-V0)/I, as a function of distance x (red): it is essentially the same as ΔV(t=300 µs)/I, because the somatic response (Vsoma(t=300 µs)-V0)/I is negligible (black).
+In Figure 2C, we show the input resistance at time t = 300 µs, $(V_{axon}(t=300µs)-V_{0})/I$, as a function of distance x (red): it is essentially the same as $ΔV(t=300µs)/I$, because the somatic response $(V_{soma}(t=300µs)-V_{0})/I$ is negligible (black).
 This plot shows quantitatively that the axon indeed charges faster than the soma, for a broad range of distances of the axonal stimulation site.

 ![Figure 2.](https://cdn.elifesciences.org/articles/53432/elife-53432-fig2-v2.jpg)

-**Figure 2.:** A-C) and in layer five pyramidal neurons (D-F).(A, D) Voltage response at the axonal injection site 75 µm away from the soma (red) and at the soma (black).
+**Figure 2.:** (A, D) Voltage response at the axonal injection site 75 µm away from the soma (red) and at the soma (black).
 (B, E) Difference between the two responses.
 (C, F) Input resistance measured 300 µs after the start of current injection as a function of the distance of the injection site (red), compared to the resistance obtained from the somatic voltage response at the same time (black).

 To summarize, the case with a large soma is characterized by two key properties: 1) a current injected at the axon produces a resistive voltage gradient between the soma and injection site, proportional to the axial resistance Ra of that piece of axon; 2) the axonal site charges much faster than the soma.
 We call this regime the resistive coupling regime (Brette, 2013; Kole and Brette, 2018; Telenczuk et al., 2017).

-## Cortical cells
+#### Cortical cells

 Which regime applies to neurons?
 Clearly, the soma of neurons is smaller than in the simulations shown in Figure 2A–C, but the axonal current must also charge the capacitance of the proximal dendrites (thus we call the compartment connected to the axon the somatodendritic compartment).
 We start by examining experimental recordings from layer 5 cortical pyramidal neurons, where a current pulse is injected in the axon and simultaneously recorded at the soma (Hu and Bean, 2019; Hu and Bean, 2018).
 These neurons have a soma of about 30 µm diameter attached to a large apical dendrite and an AIS of about 1–1.5 µm diameter (Hamada et al., 2016; Höfflin et al., 2017) – note that these are optical measurements, which have limited precision.
 Strictly speaking, the experimental situation is not exactly the same as the physiological situation because currents are injected in axonal blebs, and therefore the resistance of the distal axon is replaced by the resistance of the bleb.
 However, recordings of action potentials in intact AIS appear very similar to recordings in blebs (compare Yu et al., 2008 with Kole and Stuart, 2008).

 Figure 2D shows the response to a current pulse injected at 75 µm away from the soma, in the soma and at the axonal injection site.
 As in the theoretical case described above, a voltage gradient develops very quickly between the soma and injection site (Figure 2E).
 Note that the resting potential is different at the two sites; we will come back to this issue in a later section.
 As noted by Hu and Bean (2018), the axonal input resistance increases with distance of the injection site.
 When measured 300 µs after the start of the pulse, the axonal input resistance increases steeply with distance, while the soma barely responds (Figure 2F).
 Therefore, the passive properties of these neurons follow the resistive coupling regime, rather than the small soma regime (compare with Figure 1B).

-## Dimensional analysis
+#### Dimensional analysis

 Could it be that large neurons follow the resistive coupling regime while smaller neurons such as granule cells do not?
 Consistently with this hypothesis, in simulations, Gulledge and Bravo (2016) noted that large neurons are more excitable when the AIS is distal whereas small neurons are more excitable when the AIS is proximal.
 However, those simulations were performed with a constant AIS diameter of 1.5 µm.
 As noted in Telenczuk et al. (2017), cerebellar granule cells, which have a small cell body of about 6 µm diameter (Delvendahl et al., 2015) also have very thin axons, of diameter about 0.2 µm (Perge et al., 2012; Wyatt et al., 2005), and as a result they still follow resistive coupling theory because the soma remains large compared to the axon.